vpdb/server/doc/code/index.md

  - The `styles` folder contains the [Stylus][stylus] files.
 It gets also minified in production, along with the styles from the vendor libraries.

+For more information, check out the [Web Application section][webapp]

 ## Other Folders